 Trendy, hip and full of amazing street art.
 Fitzroy was where I wanted to live when I first arrived in Melbourne.
 The restaurants are top notch, it’s full of vintage boutiques and only a stones throw away from the city centre.
 Plus, it’s pretty darn cool and has a buzzing atmosphere.

 Living in one of the trendiest neighbourhoods does come at a cost though and renters are very often priced out.
 But if your budget can stretch, this could be the place for you.

 If you take a walk down Greville street, then you’ll immediately know why I chose Prahran as number 4.
 It’s cute, quaint and has a bit of a village feel about it.
 It’s not as artsy as Fitzroy but possesses an up-market elegance, and houses one of the best food markets in the city that’s bound to impress any foodie.

 Connections to the city are excellent but with so much going on locally (it’s right next door to South Yarra), you may not make that trip often.

 3. South Yarra

-It was a close call between number 2 and 3, but Richmond topped the spot because it’s right next door to South Yarra (therefore you get much of its perks anyway) although it’s not as busy and is more affordable.
-Boasting just one stop away from Flinders Street Station, Richmond is more residential but gives you all you need, including some fantastic eateries and bars.
+It was a close call between number 2 and 3, but Richmond topped the spot because it’s right next door to South Yarra (therefore you get much of its perks anyway) but it’s less busy and more affordable.
+Boasting just one stop away from Flinders Street Station, Richmond is more residential but gives you all the conveniences you need, including some fantastic eateries and bars.